Alnykin/SOC-EDR-Lab/README.md

 * Integrated Sigma detection rules to improve sensor visibility into threat activity.

-* Generated and deployed a Sliver C2 payload from a Linux machine to a Windows host.

-* Launched SC2 sessions to simulate real-world credential theft techniques such as LSASS memory dumping and post-exploitation activity.
+* Launched C2 sessions to simulate real-world credential theft techniques such as LSASS memory dumping and post-exploitation activity.

 * Conducted privilege escalation within an active C2 session to analyze attacker techniques.